Premium

 A day after the Delhi government began enforcing tighter curbs on vehicular pollution amid the prevailing foul air, questions around Bharat Stage (BS) emission norms have come to the fore for motorists across the city.

-The government has barred non-BS VI private vehicles registered outside Delhi from entering the Capital and also announced that pumps in the city will sell fuel to only those who possess a valid Pollution Under Control Certificate (PUCC) for their vehicles.
+On Thursday (December 18), the government barred non-BS VI private vehicles registered outside Delhi from entering the Capital, and announced that pumps in the city will sell fuel to only those who possess a valid Pollution Under Control Certificate (PUCC) for their vehicles.

-How do you know if your vehicle is BS VI compliant?
+How to know if my vehicle is BS VI compliant?

 For vehicle owners, BS (Bharat Stage) compliance can be checked on the registration certificate (RC), which mentions the emission norms under which the vehicle was certified.
 Usually, vehicles registered on or after April 1, 2020 are BS VI compliant, as the standard became mandatory nationwide from that date.